Awaji dialect: A dialect at the center of the Inland Sea

 As the Seto Inland Sea has from time immemorial served to connect Kyushu and the Kinai by sea, it has played a very important role in Japanese history.
 New words from the capital area leaving Honshu for the West first had to stop over in Awaji.
-Through absorbing all of this new vocabulary so quickly, the island, along with others in its vicinity such as Shōdo and Shimada and 大毛島|Ōge in the Naruto Strait, constituted a remarkable dialect sprachbund (an area where dialects share linguistic features, in this case vocabulary, because of extensive contact despite not necessarily being closely related).
+Through absorbing all of this new vocabulary so quickly, the island, along with others in its vicinity such as Shōdo and Shimada and Ōge in the Naruto Strait, constituted a remarkable dialect sprachbund (an area where dialects share linguistic features, in this case vocabulary, because of extensive contact despite not necessarily being closely related).
 For standard takenoko-gasa (a type of conical hat made from weaving together bamboo sheaths, lit. "bamboo shoot.hat"), we find words such as taiko-gasa and taiko-bachi disseminated throughout the Seto, and the word chinchiro ("pinecone") for standard matsukasa, pervasive in mainland Kansai, has also spread to Awaji and the islands in the open sea around the Naruto.

 Under the influence of this state of affairs, Awaji Island has had a strong tendency to be isolated on the periphery.
 Examples of vocabulary items found only on the island are hotoke=no uma ("praying mantis," lit. "buddha.genitive horse"), for standard kamakiri ("praying mantis"), hi=ater-i ame ("sunshower," lit. "sun=expose.nominalizer rain") for standard hi=der-i ame (lit. "sun=shine.nominalizer rain"), and hidari=ete ("left-handed," lit. "left=forte") for standard hidari=kik-i (lit. "left=effective.nominalizer").
 In addition to these Awaji-specific forms, the dialect also has forms found in other places, such as iari ("ant") for standard ari, also found in Kyushu, and even as new words develop or are taken in from elsewhere, there is a still a tendency to preserve the old forms.